AI-Hypercomputer/gpu-recipes/training/a4/llama3-1-70b/nemo-pretraining-gke/README.md

 This recipe has been optimized for and tested with the following configuration:

--   A cluster with 32
+-   A cluster with 32 or 64
     [a4-highgpu-8g](https://cloud.google.com/compute/docs/accelerator-optimized-machines#a4-vms)
     machines
 -   Machine placement in the cluster is configured using a